-- Initial monitoring and setup costs are \$17.70 for valves, \$1.13 per connector, \$78.00 for pressure relief valve disks, \$3,852 for pressure relief valve disk holder and valves, and \$102 for open-ended lines. - Subsequent monitoring costs are \$1.50 for valves and connectors, \$2.00 for pressure relief valve disks, and \$5.00 for pressure relief valve devices and open-ended lines. - A wage rate of \$30.46 per hour was used to determine labor costs for repair. - Administrative costs and initial planning and training costs are were included for the component option and are based on the Miscellaneous Organic NESHAP (MON) analysis.
+- Initial monitoring and setup costs are \$17.70 for valves, \$1.13 per connector, \$78.00 for pressure relief valve disks, \$3,852 for pressure relief valve disk holder and valves, and \$102 for openended lines. - Subsequent monitoring costs are \$1.50 for valves and connectors, \$2.00 for pressure relief valve disks, and \$5.00 for pressure relief valve devices and open-ended lines. - A wage rate of \$30.46 per hour was used to determine labor costs for repair. - Administrative costs and initial planning and training costs are were included for the component option and are based on the Miscellaneous Organic NESHAP (MON) analysis.
 The costs were based on 340 hours for planning and training and 300 hours per year for reporting and administrative tasks at \$48.04 per hour. - The capital cost for purchasing a TVA or OVA monitoring system was estimated to be \$6,500.

 The component control effectiveness for the subpart VVa component option were 93.6 percent for valves, 95.9 percent for connectors, 100 percent for open-ended lines, and 100 percent for pressure relief devices.
 These were the same control effectiveness's that were used for the subpart VVa facility option.
 The control effectiveness for the modified subpart VVa option with less frequent monitoring was estimated assuming the control effectiveness follows a hyperbolic curve or a 1/x relationship with the monitoring frequency.
 Using this assumption the component cost effectiveness's were determined to be 87.2 percent for valves, 81.0 percent for connectors, 100 percent for open-ended lines, and 100 percent for pressure relief devices.
-The assumption is believed to provide a conservative estimate of the control effectiveness for each of the components for each of the oil and gas sectors are provided in Tables 8-14, 8-15, 8-16, and 8-17.
+The assumption is believed to provide a conservative estimate of the control efficiency based on less frequent monitoring.
+A summary of the capital and annual costs and the cost effectiveness for each of the components for each of the oil and gas sectors are provided in Tables 8-14, 8-15, 8-16, and 8-17.